Avantika082/Diab_pred-model/README.md

 - Age

-The web application takes input from the user and provides the prediction through a trained machine learning model.
+The web application takes input from the user and provides the prediction through a trained hypertuned svm machine learning model.